-Personal Bible study is pretty major for committees Christians.
+Personal Bible study is pretty major for committed Christians.
 It’s something all Christians should be doing.

-Unfortunately, though we all know we should be reading our Bibles daily, about half of churchgoing Christians don’t do it. (source) That’s pretty discouraging, isn’t it?
+Unfortunately, though we all know we should be reading our Bibles daily, according to Lifeway Research, about half of churchgoing Christians don’t do it.
+That’s pretty discouraging, isn’t it?

 Some of the links in this post may be affiliate links, which means if you click and make a purchase, I may receive a small commission, at no additional cost to you.
 I only recommend products my family has used and enjoyed.